scrapy/scrapy/docs/topics/commands.rst

 * Syntax: ``scrapy parse <url> [options]``
 * Requires project: *yes*

-Fetches the given URL and parses with the spider that handles it, using the method passed with the ``--callback`` option, or ``parse`` if not given.
+Fetches the given URL and parses it with the spider that handles it, using the method passed with the ``--callback`` option, or ``parse`` if not given.

 Supported options: